Monkeystation/photanol-com/src/pages/index.md

       image: /img/aniek-portret_web_8sept_3-2.jpg
     - name: Hayco Bloemen
       function: Senior Process Development Engineer
       text: Hayco describes his job as ‘making cyanos happy’.
-Which means he leads the team in development and validation of the processes that make our bacteria grow.
+Which means he leads his team in process development and validation to help our bacteria grow.
         Putting innovation into practice; turning 'what ifs' into reality.
       linkedin: https://www.linkedin.com/in/hayco-bloemen/
       image: /img/hayco-portret_web_8sept_12.jpg
     - text: Sabrina’s personal ambition is to use bacteria as a platform for